betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 ### Reduces Risk

-- Plantbeta reduces the Risk that a hired NovicePlanter underperform and become a burden to their Supervisor and Company.
+- PutPlant reduces the Risk that a hired NovicePlanter underperform and become a burden to their Supervisor and Company.
 - Reduces the risk of Injury

 ---

 ### Variety

-- Plantbeta provides information about how to plant a variety of different locations across the world.
+- PutPlant provides information about how to plant a variety of different locations across the world.

 ---